-Midst all the herd our wit can try on No one so coarse as Ludlow Lyon Unless we try him at fair pull In even goals with Leyden Bull. h i not that they individually were chargeable with it - but we must consider every voter that upholds their party in some degree accessory
+Midst all the herd our wit can try on No one so coarse as Ludlow Lyon Unless we try him at fair pull In even goals with Leyden Bull. h h Mr. N. C. has been called by some a bull.
+Whether a likely bull would not be hurt by the comparison is a question i not that they individually were chargeable with it - but we must consider every voter that upholds their party in some degree accessory